microsoft/semantic-kernel/python/samples/getting_started_with_agents/README.md

 This project contains a step by step guide to get started with _Semantic Kernel Agents_ in Python.

 #### PyPI:
-- For the use of agents, the minimum allowed Semantic Kernel pypi version is 1.3.0.
+- For the use of Chat Completion agents, the minimum allowed Semantic Kernel pypi version is 1.3.0.
+- For the use of OpenAI Assistant agents, the minimum allowed Semantic Kernel pypi version is 1.4.0.

 #### Source